-male, monochrome grey-scale photo by Norman B. Tindale,
+male, monochrome grey-scale photo by Norman B. Tindale, tinted digitally,

 Revision of the Australian Ghost Moths (Lepidoptera Homoneura, Family Hepialidae),

 Records of the South Australian Museum, Volume 5 (1935), p.
 319, fig. 43,

 image courtesy of Biodiversity Heritage Library, digitized by South Australian Museum.

 The male adult moths of this species have fawn forewings, each with very faint yellow rings, and a yellow subcostal vein.
 The hindwings are fawn, with darker wingtips, and dense yellow hairs at the bases.
 The antennae are bipectinate.
 The wingspan of the males is up to 7 cms.

 The females are similar, but larger.
 The forewings are fawn, with a slightly concave costa, and also have a yellow subcostal vein.
 The hindwings are fawn, with pale yellowish hairs at the bases.
 The wingspan of the females is up to 9 cms.

 The species is found in

 Further reading :